Rajdeep Naik: Career

 In 2018, Naik assumed the role of Vasudev, a member of the Gaonkar family, in the Konkani film Questão De Confusão.
 The film made its debut in Goa during the same year and delved into the intricacies of coexisting religions and their societal significance.
 The production faced significant financial challenges, necessitating innovative approaches to secure funding.
 One such method involved soliciting contributions from individuals prior to the film's release, with the promise of either screening the film in their respective villages or providing complimentary tickets, depending on the amount donated.
 The filmmakers initially underestimated the project's expenses, but as filming progressed, costs escalated, according to Naik.

 The film was produced by Naik's spouse, Suchita, and he also made contributions by penning lyrics for three promotional songs associated with the film.
 Naik invested effort in preparing for his role, particularly in comprehending the nuances of portraying a father figure to a young child, despite not having personal experience as a parent.
 To establish a convincing on-screen chemistry, Naik spent a week alongside a young actor who played his son in the film.
 However, Naik expressed no difficulty in assuming the role of a husband to Reshma, as their extensive 18-year collaboration in stage productions had fostered an understanding between them.
 Similarly, Naik had previously collaborated with Anil Pednekar, another actor in the film, which facilitated a seamless working dynamic.
 It is worth noting that Naik also contributed to the film's production team.

+Political career

 In October 2021, Naik formally joined the Aam Aadmi Party (AAP) during a ceremony held in Delhi, which was attended by Arvind Kejriwal, the Chief Minister of Delhi.

 Naik's decision to join the AAP was driven by his genuine belief in the effectiveness of the Kejriwal model and his conviction that it presents the most viable alternative for the state of Goa.
 The AAP highlighted Naik's admiration for Kejriwal's initiatives, particularly in the areas of electricity provision and job security, which left an impression on Naik.
 Naik's choice to align with the AAP was motivated by the pressing issue of heightened unemployment and the adverse socioeconomic impact of the pandemic on the local population.
-Recognizing the AAP as the political party that had demonstrated the most concerted efforts to assist the people of Goa during the pandemic, Naik expressed his satisfaction in joining the AAP under the guidance of Arvind Kejriwal.
+Recognizing the AAP as the political party that had demonstrated the most concerted efforts to assist the people of Goa during the pandemic, Naik expressed his satisfaction in joining the AAP under the guidance of Kejriwal.
 He emphasized the party's commitment to supporting the welfare of Goenkars (residents of Goa) throughout the crisis.

+In March 2026, ahead of the Ponda by-election, Naik quit the party, alleging that AAP fielded a candidate that would lead to a division of opposition votes.